slaiyer/kvstore/README.md

 ## To do

-1. Dockerize app, k8s rolling deploy
-1. K8s Redis
+1. Load tests
-1. K8s Prometheus server
+1. Prometheus ingress route
+1. Resource limits
+1. List prerequisites
-1. K8s services, ingress
+1. Optional: Grafana dashboard, ingress route
-1. K8s tests, refactor make targets
-1. Optional: Grafana
+1. Optional: Cleanup router Makefile
-1. Flesh out README

 ## Things this does not do

-1. No synchronization w.r.t.
-Redis
 1. No Redis persistence
-1. No Redis HA